List of Greek deities

 From left to right are seated Hermes, Dionysus (probably), Demeter, and Ares.
 Block IV from the east frieze of the Parthenon, c.438-432 BC.

-In ancient Greece, deities were regarded as immortal, anthropomorphic, and powerful.
-They were conceived of as individual persons, rather than abstract concepts or notions, and were described as being similar to humans in appearance, albeit larger and more beautiful.
+In ancient Greece, deities were regarded as anthropomorphic, immortal, and powerful.
+They were conceived of as persons rather than abstract concepts, and were described as similar to humans in appearance, albeit larger and more beautiful.
 The emotions and actions of deities were largely the same as those of humans; they frequently engaged in sexual activity, and were jealous and amoral.
 Deities were considered far more knowledgeable than humans, and it was believed that they conversed in a language of their own.
 Their immortality, the defining marker of their godhood, meant that they ceased aging after growing to a certain point.
 In place of blood, their veins flowed with ichor, a substance which was a product of their diet, and conferred upon them their immortality.
 Divine power allowed the gods to intervene in mortal affairs in various ways: they could cause natural events such as rain, wind, the growing of crops, or epidemics, and were able to dictate the outcomes of complex human events, such as battles or political situations.

 As ancient Greek religion was polytheistic, a multiplicity of gods were venerated by the same groups and individuals.
-The identity of a deity was demarcated primarily by their name, which could be accompanied by an epithet (a title or surname); religious epithets could refer to specific functions of a god, to connections with other deities, or to a divinity's local forms.
+The identity of a deity was demarcated primarily by their name, which could be accompanied by an epithet (a title or surname).
+Religious epithets could refer to specific functions of a god, to connections with other deities, or to a divinity's local forms.
 The Greeks honoured the gods by means of worship, as they believed deities were capable of bringing to their lives positive outcomes outside their own control.
-Greek cult, or religious practice, consisted of activities such sacrifices, prayers, libations, festivals, and the building of temples.
-By the 8th century BC, most deities were honoured in sanctuaries (temenē), sacred areas which often included a temple and dining room, and were typically dedicated to a single deity.
+Greek cult, or religious practice, consisted of activities such as sacrifices, prayers, libations, festivals, and the building of temples.
+By the 8th century BC, most deities were honoured in sanctuaries (temenē), sacred areas which could include altars and temples, and were typically dedicated to a single deity.
 Aspects of a god's cult such as the kinds of sacrifices made to them and the placement of their sanctuaries contributed to the distinct conception worshippers had of them.